 How to Explain an ICO’s Value to a Friend

 This mentioned business strength is also very easy to monitor.
-The major parameter is the number of venues that use the system.
-The list will be publicly available and carefully maintained.
+The major parameter is the number of real venues that use the system.
+The list should be publicly available and carefully maintained.
 Every interested person can make a random check as see whether the data is up-to-date.
-Of course, restaurants and shops are all different in size and business might but the overall number of venues is a best way for a quick business blood test.
+Of course, venues are all different in size and business-might but the overall number of supporting venues is still a best way for a quick business blood test.

-Thus, whatever the coin will be valued at current hundred or so venues, the ten times more will it be when we have another thousand venues that we have already the preliminary agreements for already.
+Thus, whatever the coin will be valued at current number of venues, the x times more will it be when we have another thousand venues.

 Another important issue is the horizon of the coin’s lasting existence.
 Consider a regular app coin.
 How long can a given coin be expected to exist?
 The answer is: whatever is the minimum of the following several time horizons: the management team is vital, the development team is vital, the legal entity under which development and management team has stored some essential intellectual property (not always applicable), the application itself that justifying the existence of the coin, and, finally, the applicability of the coin for the application (as we see on examples of Steemit or Ethereum, things can get really complicated).
 Contrasting with that, a DAO-based Sweet Coin is an absolutely stable thing that exist as long the attractiveness of the business idea exist, and — it may happen too — can well outlive that too.
 Thus, your Sweet Coin is going to be traded for as long as venues will need the underlying system and services.